patmanteau/iclc/README.md

 iclc - Interactive Command Line Calculator
 ==========================================

 iclc is a simple, interactive, command line calculator.
-It employs and thus demonstrates basic parsing technique.
-Beware, it leaks like a strainer and probably has more bugs than Starship Troopers.
-Also, it just wants to be your dog.
+It employs basic parsing technique.
+Beware, though: It's not bugfree and it leaks memory all over the plane.

 iclc is written in plain C99 and should compile on most systems with only minor adjustments.
 C99 support is required, though.